New correctional officers help keep South East Queensland communities safe

 Joined by family and friends, the new officers were recognised for their achievement after completing a paid 10-week Custodial Officer Entry Program.

-The 16 graduates will be posted to Arthur Gorrie, Borallon and Woodford correctional centres.
+The 18 graduates will be posted to Arthur Gorrie, Brisbane and Woodford correctional centres and the Escort and Security Branch.

 QCS is actively recruiting with many career paths on offer at the top tier public safety agency, including CCOs, trade instructors, dog squad officers, psychologists, counsellors, cultural liaison officers and administrative roles, all of which play a vital role in managing and rehabilitating prisoners to keep communities safe.

-Quotes attributable to Paul Stewart APM, Commissioner, Queensland Corrective Services:
+Quotes attributable to Gary McCahon, Deputy Commissioner, Queensland Corrective Services:

 “Corrections is challenging work, but our officers are equipped with the highest level of training, skills, and support to enable them to perform their roles safely and effectively.